21 Great Books Set in Bookstores

 Book Summary

-In 1939, Grace and her best friend, Liv, move to London and live with Grace’s late mother’s best friend, Mrs. Weatherford, and her son, Colin.
+In 1939, Grace and her best friend, Liv, moved to London and lived with Grace’s late mother’s best friend, Mrs. Weatherford, and her son, Colin.
 While Grace isn’t a reader, she ends up with a job at Primrose Hill Books and works hard to clean and organize the messy store in hopes of earning the recommendation letter she needs to get the job she really wants at Harrods.

 A customer named George helps Grace discover the magic of reading, and she’s soon hooked.
 Unfortunately, in 1940, the Blitz began, and daily life changed for every Londoner.
 While Grace continues her time at the bookshop, she also becomes an ARP (Air Raid Precautions) warden and is known for reading books aloud in tube stations during air raids.
 Will Primrose Hill Books survive this difficult period?